History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "Elegant lounge, quiet chatter, neighborhood social, dancing."

-The Finale was sold to Bobb Schendel (who had been a bratender) in 1983.
+In 1983, The Finale was sold to Bobb Schendel (who had been a bartender).

 The bar was closed after a fire gutted the place in January of 1986.
 Manager Danny, who lived behind the bar, was treated for smoke inhalation.